 Before you come its a good idea that you make sure your phone is SIM unlocked so that you can buy a Chinese SIM and use it here.
 China mobile and China unicom are the two main carriers in China, with unicom tending to give better deals for data plans so that would be the one most people go for.
 At the airport you will find people selling SIM cards, China Unicom sells SIM cards for 100 RMB.
 You will have a talk time worth 100 RMB and data worth 1 GB.
 Call charges are about 0.2 Yuan per minute.

 If you choose to buy a phone here, then a word of warning about Android phones.
-Since Android is Google based, the operating system is also not available officially here.
+Since Android is Google based, the operating system is also not available officially in China.
 Some phones notably the Xiaomi MI series are quite usable however, and in practice are not problematic (you can ask the group about them), and are very cheap and reliable.
 The other option is to reinstall Andriod on the phones which is quite a painful process and only recommended if you like to mess around with this sort of thing.

 For the first few nights, we will arrange your accommodation, so you should not need to worry about this.
-The reason why we arrange it is that officially foreigners are only allowed to stay at licensed hotels, and without a license, the hotels are not actually allowed to let you stay.
+The reason why we arrange it is that officially foreigners are only allowed to stay at licensed hotels in China, and without a license, the hotels are not actually allowed to let you stay.
 In practice, this is actually an outdated law and many hotels now turn a blind eye.
 But which hotels will turn a blind eye and which don’t is a bit unpredictable.
 So we will arrange somewhere for you where you shouldn’t run into trouble.
 See here for a little more information on this.

 When you pay for the bill, please do not forget to get a “fapiao”, this is the official receipt that you need get reimbursed.
 This should be made out to “上海纽约大学” which says Shanghai New York University (yes it needs to be in Chinese).